Danilus120/MultistepForm---React/README.md

 ## 📖 What I learned during this project?

 The biggest problem with this application was understanding how the application is supposed to work and how the form state is supposed to be passed.
-Another problem was handling form errors
+Another problem was handling form errors.
+Finally, learning to work with Formik, Yup and react-hook-form documentation

 ## ⚙️ Technologies used in project: